Gold rates up by Rs.250 to Rs 228,550 per tola

-ISLAMABAD (APP): The per tola price of 24 karat gold in the local market increased by Rs.250 and was traded at Rs.228,550 on Thursday as against its sale at Rs.
-228,300 on the last trading day.
+ISLAMABAD: The per tola price of 24 karat gold in the local market increased by Rs.250 and was traded at Rs.228,550 on Thursday as against its sale at Rs.
+228,300 on the last trading day

 The price of per tola and ten gram silver witnessed no change and was traded at Rs2,600 and Rs2,229.08 respectively.